 Resolutions and motions

-Subject to Article 58, resolutions and motions other than those relating to procedural items on the agenda shall be considered only at a General Assembly at which an election for the Board is to be held.
+Subject to Article 58, resolutions and motions other than those relating to procedural items on the agenda and the adoption of doctrinal texts shall be considered only at a General Assembly at which an election for the Board is to be held.

 All draft motions or resolutions proposed for adoption by the General Assembly must be supported by at least ten ICOMOS members from three different National or Transnational Committees, or by three National Committees, three International Working Groups or three International Scientific Committees.